Fresh drinking water from Lake Michigan.

 We perform more than 10,000 water quality tests every year.

-Front view of a historic government building with tall columns, a sculpted pediment, and American flags.
+Front view of a historic government building.

 The Environmental Protection Agency sets regulations enforced by the Wisconsin Department of Natural Resources to ensure we are always in compliance with the Safe Drinking Water Act (SDWA), passed by Congress in 1974.